List of Mega Man characters: Mega Man & Bass

+Reception

+Roll has proved popular amongst fans, who have created various ROM hacks and fangames to place her in the main role as a female counterpart to Mega Man.
+Theresa Romano from The Mary Sue said Roll had been the sole female robot in the franchise's universe to have made a lasting impression on the Mega Man fandom.
+She observed that Roll is notable for her constant character redesigns through the games or the animated series; for Romano, the most memorable iteration was the Ruby-Spears series version, whose arm could transform into different household appliances.
+Joshua Scullin from University of Washington Tacoma saw Roll as a better female character than the ones featured from Nintendo Entertainment System games as she is not reward for the main character but instead a powerful character on her own.
+However, her weaponry was still called out for her distinctive weapon.
+In Gaming Disability: Disability Perspectives on Contemporary Video Games, Roll is seen as a clean up messes in a more common approach to women in the 1980s in contrast to the heroic exploits of her brother, Mega Man.

 Mega Man X characters

 The following is a list of recurring characters appearing in the Mega Man X series.
 Unless otherwise stated, each of these characters is a reploid; an artificially intelligent android.
 Names are organized in order of appearance, and characters who only appear in a single game are covered in the article for their corresponding game.

 Maverick Hunters

 The Maverick Hunters, known as Irregular Hunters (イレギュラーハンター, Iregyurā Hantā) are a group of Reploids who protect humans and other Reploids from Mavericks and are the heroes of the Mega Man X series, with its protagonists being prominent Maverick Hunters.
 When they are introduced in Mega Man X, they have existed for some time, having been founded by Dr. Cain, who has since retired.
 From Mega Man X onward, they battle Sigma and the other Mavericks.

 X

 X is the main protagonist of the Mega Man X series.
 Dr. Light created him, but feared the ramifications of giving robots free will and so chose to seal him inside a capsule for 30 years to test the integrity and reliability of his systems.
 Dr. Light died before X's diagnostics were complete, and 100 years later another scientist, Dr. Cain, discovered his capsule and attempted to emulate his technology.
 With X's help, Cain developed the first mass-produced Reploids: humanoid androids based upon X's designs.